create3000/x_ite/docs/_posts/components/X_ITE/SpecularGlossinessMaterial.md

 SpecularGlossinessMaterial specifies surface rendering properties for associated geometry nodes.
 Material attributes are used by the X3D lighting equations during rendering.

-The SpecularGlossinessMaterial node belongs to the **X_ITE** component and requires at least level **1,** its default container field is *material.* It is available from X3D version 4.0 or higher.
+The SpecularGlossinessMaterial node belongs to the **X_ITE** component and requires at least support level **1,** its default container field is *material.* It is available from X3D version 4.0 or higher.

 >**Info:** Please note that this node is still **experimental**, i.e. the functionality of this node may change in future versions of X_ITE.
 {: .prompt-info }